 Healthy forests.
 Healthy people.
 Bringing them together, we help create a healthier planet.
 Join us.

 Human and environmental health are inextricably linked: healthy people create a healthy planet.
-When families must choose between saving a child or saving a rainforest, we all suffer.
-Health In Harmony provides a sustainable, long-term solution that helps individuals and communities to protect the natural resources that keep the planet healthy.
+When families must choose between saving a child or saving a rain forest, we all suffer.
+Health In Harmony invests in ASRI, our partner organization, which provides sustainable, long-term solutions that help communities protect the natural resources that keep our planet healthy.

 Our approach makes it possible for families to pay for high-quality health care through conservation-oriented non-cash means, yielding improved health indicators.
 Combined with sustainable livelihood trainings and community partnerships, this program saw a 68% decrease in logging in just 5 years.
 We are saving lives and saving rain forests.